-Term Meaning Sports Medicine Joint Repair The Sports Medicine Joint Repair franchise includes instruments, technologies and implants necessary to perform minimally invasive surgery of joints.
+Term Meaning Term Meaning Knee implants A product group which includes an innovative range of products for specialised knee replacement procedures.
+Sports Medicine The Sports Medicine Joint Repair franchise includes instruments, technologies and implants necessary to perform minimally LSE London Stock Exchange.
+Joint Repair invasive surgery of joints.
+MHRA The Medicines and Healthcare products Regulatory Agency in the UK.
 Trading results Trading profit, trading profit margin (trading profit expressed as a percentage of revenue), trading cash flow and trading profit to cash conversion ratio (trading cash flow expressed as a percentage of trading profit) are trend measures, which present the profitability of the Group.
 The adjustments made exclude the impact of specific transactions that management considers affect the Group's short-term profitability and cash flows, and comparability of results.
 The Group has identified the following items, where material, as those to be excluded from operating profit and cash generated from operations when arriving at trading profit and trading cash flow, respectively: acquisition and disposal related items arising in connection with business combinations, including amortisation of acquisition intangible assets, impairments and integration costs; restructuring events; and gains and losses resulting from legal disputes and uninsured losses.
-In addition to these items, gains and losses that materially impact the Group's profitability or cash flows on a short-term or one-off basis are excluded from operating profit and cash generated from operations when arriving at trading profit and trading cash flow.
-The cash contribution to fund defined benefit pension schemes that are closed to future accrual and IFRS 16 lease payments are also excluded from cash generated from operations when arriving at trading cash flow.
-Trauma & Extremities A product group which includes internal and external devices used in the stabilisation of severe fractures and deformity correction procedures.
+In addition to these items, gains and losses that materially impact the Group's profitability or cash flows on a short-term Negative Pressure Wound Therapy A technology used to treat chronic wounds such as diabetic ulcers, pressure sores and post-operative wounds through the application of sub-atmospheric pressure to an open wound.
+NHS The UK National Health Service.
+NYSE New York Stock Exchange.
+Orthopaedic products Orthopaedic reconstruction products include joint replacement systems for knees, hips and shoulders and support products such as computer-assisted surgery and minimally invasive surgery techniques.
+Orthopaedic trauma devices are used in the treatment of bone fractures including rods, pins, screws, plates and external frames.
+Other Reconstruction A product group which includes robotics-assisted surgery, bone cement and accessory products. or one-off basis are excluded from operating profit and cash generated from operations when arriving at trading profit a OXINIUM OXINIUM material is an advanced load bearing technology.
+It is created through a proprietary manufacturing process that enables zirconium to absorb oxygen and transform to a trading cash flow.
+The cash contribution to fund defined benefit pension schemes that are closed to future accrual and IFRS 16 lease payments are also excluded from cash generated from operations when arriving at trading cash flow. ceramic on the surface, resulting in a material that incorporates the features of ceramic and metal.
+Management believes that OXINUM material used in the production of components of knee and hip implants exhibits unique performance characteristics due to its hardness, low-friction and Trauma & Extremities A product group which includes internal and external devices used in the stabilisation of severe fractures and deformity correction procedures.
 UK United Kingdom of Great Britain and Northern Ireland.
-Underlying growth Growth after adjusting for the effects of currency translation and the inclusion of the comparative impact of acquisitions and exclusion of disposals.
+Parent Company resistance to roughening and abrasion.
+Smith & Nephew plc. growth Growth after adjusting for the effects of currency translation and the inclusion of the comparative impact of acquisitions and Pound Sterling, References to UK currency.
+1p is equivalent to one hundredth 0 exclusion of disposals.
+Sterling, £, pence or p of £1.
 US United States of America.
+SEC US Securities and Exchange Commission.
 US Dollars, \$ or cents or ¢ References to US currency.
 1 cent is equivalent to one hundredth of US\$1.